kevokc2/CS184A_FinalProject/README.md

 Competition Link: https://www.kaggle.com/competitions/UBC-OCEAN

+(This link also contains the dataset, if needed.)

-Our Project Notebook Link: https://www.kaggle.com/code/brandonkylewonglo/184a-project-notebook (Simply enter edit mode and "Run all" to obtain all visible output)
+Our Project Notebook Link: https://www.kaggle.com/code/brandonkylewonglo/184a-project-notebook

+(Simply enter edit mode and "Run all" to obtain all visible output)